Adidas Conext: Adidas Conext 15

 The Adidas Conext 15 was based on the same technology introduced in the Adidas Brazuca.
 The ball was mostly white, decorated with a wavy 8-like shape, that recalls that one of Adidas Marhaba.
 A first version was presented in September 2014 as the official match ball of UEFA Euro 2016 qualifying, its pattern was black with red and silver details.
 A few months later, in late November 2014, the version used for 2014 FIFA Club World Cup was announced.
 This ball had slightly different colors in the decoration, because the black line presented red, green and blue elements inspired by nature.
 The same ball was also used for 2014–15 Copa del Rey, 2015 Supercopa de España and 2015 J1 League.
+The ball was used in the 2015 Africa Cup of Nations.
 Another variant was used as official match ball of 2015 UEFA Super Cup, that had a green and blue pattern on the wavy shape.
 Other two chromatic variants were used as official match balls for 2015–16 and 2016–17 UEFA Europa League.

 The ball was used also for the 2015 FIFA Women's World Cup in Canada; while the final of the tournament was played with the variant called Adidas Conext 15 Final Vancouver, that was the first ball created specifically for a Women's World Cup final.

 Since the 2017 the pattern of Adidas Conext 15 was replaced by the cross-shaped pattern already presented for Adidas Krasava, that was used for the official match balls of 2016 FIFA Club World Cup, 2017 J1 League, 2017 UEFA Super Cup, 2017–18 UEFA Europa League and 2018 FIFA World Cup qualification.

 Adidas Conext 19

-The Adidas Conext 19, that was based on the same seamless, mono-panel design as the Adidas Telstar 18, was officially announced as the official match ball of 2018 FIFA Club World Cup in the United Arab Emirates.
+The Adidas Conext 19, that was based on the same seamless, mono-panel design as the Adidas Telstar 18, was officially announced as the official match ball of 2019 FIFA Women's World Cup in France.
 The ball was mainly white with a triangular shaped pattern, made by glitched graphic in blue, red, yellow and green.
 Adidas produced also a winter version of the ball, painted in orange with a dark blue decoration.
 Adidas Conext 19 was used also for 2018–19 3.
 Liga, while a red variant was produced for 2019 J1 League.
 A green and blue variant was used as official match ball of 2019 UEFA Super Cup.

 The ball was used also for UEFA Euro 2020 qualifying and for 36 matches in the group stage of 2019 FIFA Women's World Cup; while for the knock-out phase a match ball designed on purpose for the competition was used: Adidas Tricolore 19, which is inspired by the Tricolore ball that was used in the 1998 FIFA World Cup.